NTIA/NRMetricFramework/documentation/ReportMaxPol.md

 and 0.9412 Pearson Correlation between MaxPol and MOS for the TID2013 [[34]](Publications.md).
 The authors also perform a noise sensitivity analysis.

-This report evaluates MaxPol using six image quality datasets that contain camera impairments.
-The scatter plots have a lower triangle shape (i.e., narrow range of values for high quality, wide range of values for low quality).
+For the UGC use case, the scatter plots have a lower triangle shape (i.e., narrow range of values for high quality, wide range of values for low quality).
 We expect this shape when an impairment occurs sporadically.
 This meets our expectations for a sharpness metric.
 The CID2013 and C&V scatter plots lack this lower triangle shape but fall within the area of the other datasets.
+MaxPol is very inaccurate for the broadcaster use case (datasets ITS4S, AGH/NTIA/Dolby, and vqegHDcuts).

 MaxPol has two problems.
 First, some media failed to produce valid estimates.
 We assigned not-a-number (NaN) to these media.
 Second, CID2013 has an outlier at MaxPol = 100.
 These issues prevent a :star: :star: :star: rating.
 ```